You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 - Have your questions and answers as clear as possible to avoid confusion

-- Use the the cloze test feature to hide certain parts of your cards to increase the challenge
+- Use the cloze test feature to hide certain parts of your cards to increase the challenge

 - As suggested further down, add visual elements that include strong mnemonic properties